Example: MRI Application

 - range: [-3.1415927410125732, 3.141521453857422]

-The trajectory should have shape [..., M, N]
+The trajectory should have shape [..., M, N], where M is the number of

 be treated as batch dimensions.

-, if any, will be broadcasted.
+Batch dimensions for image and traj, if any, will be broadcasted.

 Spatial frequencies should be provided in radians/voxel, ie, in the range

-[-pi, pi]
+[-pi, pi].

 Finally, we’ll also need density compensation weights for our set of nonuniform